pommevilla/calc_mcn/readme.md

 	4. If not, repeat this process with all combinations of 3 strands.
 Return 3 if a successful coloring is found.
 	5. etc., etc...

-Full details of the algorithm are in *Section 4: Appendix* of the paper [Wirtinger systems of generators of knot groups][wirtpaper] that I wrote in collaboration with Ryan Blair, Alexandra Kjuchukova, and Roman Velazquez.
+Full details of the algorithm are in *Section 4: Appendix* of "[Wirtinger systems of generators of knot groups][wirtpaper]," the paper that I wrote in collaboration with Ryan Blair, Alexandra Kjuchukova, and Roman Velazquez.

 ## Usage